 We’ve introduced Modest to our colour palette for 2023.
 A taupe off-white, with just a hint of greyness to it.
 This laid back colour is perfect for those that are looking for a softened white that has warmth and familiarity.

-Modest, a taupe off-white, grab a swatch to check it out ✌️
+Modest, a taupe off-white, grab a sample to check it out ✌️

 These grey colours make the perfect background for acidic greens, lavenders and bright yellows.
 Try using these as accent colours on cushions and art work on a more Modest backdrop.
 This helps your eye rest in between bursts of colour.